HomeSmartMesh/website-hugo/content/docs/microcontrollers/nrf52/thread_sensortag.md

 # Software

+## Raspberry Pi Setup
+This section includes steps to install all needed services to run the SensorTag udp-v6 broadcast to mqtt, this also inlcudes the boarder router setup as intermediate step.

+{{<button relref="/docs/frameworks/raspi_iot#raspberry-pi-setup">}}raspberry pi setup{{</button>}}

-## Border Router Setup
+### Border Router Setup
- For the main Thread sensor broadcast firmware a raspberry pi is needed to act as a thread boarder router to which a usb dongle is connected as a thread radio co-processor.
+This section includes instructions to install the boarder router services only in case another app is to be used on top of the openthread stack.

 {{<button relref="/docs/networks/thread#border-router">}}border router setup{{</button>}}